P120C: Design and Performance

 The P120C builds upon the P80's design, utilizing a carbon fibre casing constructed via filament winding and fabric deposition techniques.
 It houses a 143.6 t of HTPB 1912 propellant, a blend of 19% aluminium powder, 69% ammonium perchlorate with 12% of hydroxyl terminated polybutadiene binder.
-The motor's 25 cm thick walls require a 3500 km of carbon fiber, wound over 33 days in a climate-controlled environment.
+The motor's 25 cm thick walls require 3500 km of carbon fiber, wound over 33 days in a climate-controlled environment.
 When operational, the P120C generates an average thrust of 4.5 MN.

 P160C

 In 2022, development began on the P120C+ variant, which would evolve into the P160C.
 This extended version adds 1 m to the motor's length and an additional 14 t of propellant.
 This upgrade translates to a roughly 2 t improvement in lift performance on the Ariane 64 with four boosters.
-Notably, 16 of the planned 18 Kuiper launches by Ariane 6 will utilize this enhanced booster.
+Notably, 16 of the planned 18 Amazon Leo launches by Ariane 6 will utilize this enhanced booster, which saw the first flight on 17 June 2026.